brentwg/aws-jenkins-tf/README.md

 For the entire backstory, see the following great tutorial: [Chapter 4, Run Jenkins Infrastructure on AWS Container Service](https://tech.ticketfly.com/our-journey-to-continuous-delivery-chapter-4-run-jenkins-infrastructure-on-aws-container-service-ef37e0304b95).

 They created basically everything using CloudFormation.
 I mostly just translated their work to Terraform.
-Then I added various features, such an self-healing bastion instance, support for HTTPS using the elastic load balancer and a certificate hosted via AWS Certificate Manager, and I've encrypted my AWS credentials using a simple Unix program called `pass`.
+Then I added various features, such as a self-healing bastion instance, support for HTTPS using the elastic load balancer and a certificate hosted via AWS Certificate Manager, and I've encrypted my AWS credentials using a simple Unix program called `pass`.

 In addition, instead of using the `ticketfly/jenkins-example-aws-ecs` Docker image, I wanted to use the official `jenkins/jenkins:lts` image.
 But you could use whatever Jenkins image you like.
 ## Dependencies